Kitagwenda District

 Kitagwenda District is a district in Western Uganda.
 The district is named after Kitagwenda County, which is coterminous with the district.

 Kitagwenda District is part of the Kingdom of Toro, one of the ancient traditional monarchies in Uganda.
-The kingdom is coterminous with Toro sub-region, home to an estimated 1 million inhabitants in 2002, according to the national population and housing census conducted that year.
+The kingdom is coterminous with the Toro sub-region, home to an estimated 1 million inhabitants in 2002, according to the national population and housing census conducted that year.
 The districts that constitute the sub-region are:

 (a) Bunyangabu District (b) Kabarole District (c) Kamwenge District (d) Kyegegwa District (e) Kyenjojo District and (f) Kitagwenda District.

 Location

 Kitagwenda District is bordered by Kabarole District to the northwest and north, Kamwenge District to the northeast, Ibanda District to the east and southeast, Rubirizi District to the southwest and Kasese District to the west.

 Ntara, the district headquarters lies approximately 100 km, by road, south of Fort Portal, the largest city in Toro sub-region.
 This is 340 km, by road, west of Uganda's capital city, Kampala.
 The coordinates of Kitagwenda District are: 0°01'43.0"S, 30°20'10.0"E (Latitude:-0.028611; Longitude:30.336111).